American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 “All of live radio happened on stage,” explains McLean, Vice President of amateur radio club K6TAL.
 “When I say ‘live radio,’ people go dumb.
 There was no TV back then.
 None whatsoever.”

 Big bands were big business, and only the grandest facilities in the nation could handle the rigors of broadcasting.
 “There were two recording studios: one in Los Angeles, one in New York.
 But all the celebrities were out here.
-I mean everybody.
-The Rat Pack, Doris Day, David Niven.
-I mean, the list goes on and on… They decided, ‘Let’s build this,’ and the only building that could accommodate it at the time was the Legion Hall.
-So ABC and CBS built this back in the 40s… It was sent through phone lines to Burbank and Los Angeles up on a 50,000-watt transmitter.”
+I mean everybody: the Rat Pack, Doris Day, David Niven.
+I mean, the list goes on and on… They decided, ‘Let’s build this,’ and the Legion Hall was the only building that could accommodate it at the time.
+So ABC and CBS built this back in the 40s… It was sent through phone lines to Burbank and Los Angeles on a 50,000-watt transmitter.”

 Palm Springs was officially on the entertainment map, drawing celebrities to the spotlight.
 McLean lists them off like he’s hosting an epic dinner party.
 “Bob Hope, Bing Crosby, Jack Benny, Cary Grant, Groucho Marx, Al Jolson, Eddie Cantor.
-These are just a few of who was here.”
+These are just a few of those who were here.”

 American-Legion-Post-No.-519 Bing Crosby and Bob Hope